Onus of creating 'enabling environment' for further progress rests with India: Pak PM Khan | Law-Order

 ''We have always stood for peace & remain ready to move forward to resolve all outstanding issues through dialogue,'' Khan said in a series of tweets.

+India has told Pakistan that ''talks and terror'' cannot go together and has asked Islamabad to take demonstrable steps against terror groups responsible for launching various attacks on India.

+On Thursday, India said it desires normal neighbourly relations with Pakistan and is committed to resolving all issues bilaterally in a peaceful manner.

-India and Pakistan issued a joint statement on Thursday to strictly observe all agreements on a ceasefire along the LoC and other sectors after hotline discussions by their Director Generals of Military Operations (DGMO).
+''On relations with Pakistan, as we have said earlier, India desires normal neighbourly relations with Pakistan.
+We have always maintained that we are committed to addressing issues, if any, in a peaceful and bilateral manner,'' Ministry of External Affairs spokesperson Anurag Srivastava said in New Delhi.
+India and Pakistan issued a joint statement on Thursday to strictly observe all agreements on a ceasefire along the LoC and other sectors after the hotline discussions by their Director Generals of Military Operations.
 The decision by the two countries came into effect from midnight of February 24/25.

+India and Pakistan signed a ceasefire agreement in 2003, but it has hardly been followed in letter and spirit over the past several years.

-In a series of tweets marking the second anniversary of Pakistan's retaliatory airstrikes after the Indian Air Force (IAF) targeted a Jaish-e-Mohammed (JeM) terror training camp at Balakot in 2019, Khan said that Pakistan has always stood for peace and remain ready to move forward to resolve all outstanding issues through dialogue.
+Prime minister Khan's tweets on Saturday came on the second anniversary of Pakistan's retaliatory airstrikes after the Indian Air Force (IAF) fighter jets crossed the LoC and targeted a Jaish-e-Mohammed (JeM) terror training camp at Balakot on February 26, 2019.

+The IAF warplanes hit the JeM camp to avenge the killing of 40 Central Reserve Police Force personnel in the Pulwama terror attack.
+Pakistan Air Force (PAF) retaliated the next day but the IAF foiled the attack.

-He said that Pakistan also demonstrated to the world its ''responsible behavior'' by returning the captured Indian pilot.
+Khan said Pakistan demonstrated to the world its ''responsible behaviour'' by returning the captured Indian pilot.

+''Peace-building is a long and arduous process, and when the relationship is as complex as that of Pakistan and India, things will take time to fall into place,'' it said.

+The Express Tribune in an editorial termed the ceasefire agreement as a positive development. ''The deal was long-awaited,'' it said, adding that the agreement is a win for both countries and shows the importance of keeping lines of communication open even when relations are tense.

-Ties between India and Pakistan nosedived after a terror attack on the Pathankot Air Force base in 2016 by terror groups based in the neighboring country.
+Ties between India and Pakistan soured after an attack on the Pathankot Air Force base in 2016 by terror groups based in the neighbouring country.
 Subsequent attacks, including one on the Indian Army camp in Uri, further deteriorated the relationship.

-The relationship dipped further after India's warplanes pounded a JeM terrorist training camp deep inside Pakistan on February 26, 2019, in response to the Pulwama terror attack in which 40 CRPF jawans were killed.
+The relationship dipped further after India's warplanes pounded the JeM camp inside Pakistan in response to the Pulwama terror attack.

-The relations deteriorated once again after India in August 2019 announced withdrawing special powers of Jammu and Kashmir and bifurcation of the state into two union territories.
+The relations nose-dived following the abrogation of Article 370 of India's Constitution in August 2019 that revoked the special status of Jammu and Kashmir.
+The move angered Pakistan, which downgraded diplomatic ties with India and expelled the Indian High Commissioner in Islamabad.
+Pakistan also snapped all air and land links with India and suspended trade and railway services.

+In June last year, India asked Pakistan to reduce the staff in its mission in New Delhi by half and announced a reciprocal trimming of staff strength in its high commission in Islamabad.
+India said its decision to downgrade the diplomatic ties was based on instances of involvement of Pakistani officials in ''acts of espionage'' and ''dealings with terrorist organisations''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)